-Prince Andrew could settle his sex abuse case out of court in order to avoid trial.
+Prince Andrew “could settle sex abuse case out of court to avoid trial”.

 According to reports, Prince Andrew could settle his sex abuse trial against accuser Virginia Guiffre to avoid going to court.

 The Queen’s son is waiting to hear if his legal team can stop the case following a hearing on Tuesday.

 Prince Andrew has been accused of sexual assault by Ms Guiffre who alleges she was the victim of Jeffrey Epstein and Ghislaine Maxwell’s sex trafficking ring.

 It is expected that New York Judge Lewis Kaplan will reject the motion to dismiss and move onto the next phase in court.

 However, according to the Daily Mail, the option of settling “remains on the table.”

 One source said: “A settlement would always be an option on the table, as that’s where the vast majority end up.”

 “There is also the wider pressure and attritional impact to consider.”